top of page

 Sample Genealogy Research Plan with Records That Could Answer My Question

-Next, consult research guides or the FamilySearch Wiki to find out records you need to search to answer your research question.
+Next, consult research guides or the FamilySearch Wiki to find records you need to search to answer your research question.
 Since John Townley falls into the time period that we can reliably research,

 Put the Genealogy Research Plan in Action